-Buying a car from www.autobidmaster.com is the ideal way to find a great car at hundreds or even thousands of dollars less than if you had bought from a traditional used car lot.
+Buying a car from www.autobidmaster.com is the ideal way to find a great deal at hundreds or even thousands of dollars less than if you had bought from a traditional lot.
 However, it is also important to understand what type of legal ownership documents you will receive with your vehicle.

-Now, let’s focus on the 3 common terms you will see on our site; clean title, salvage title & bill of sale.
+Now, let’s focus on the 3 common terms you will see on our site.
+They are clean title, salvage title & bill of sale.

-What is a clean title… this means there are no brands and is also known as a clear or normal title.
+What is a clean title?
+It means there are no brands and it is also known as a clear or normal title.

 A salvage title is a form of title branding, which notes that the vehicle has been damaged and/or deemed a total loss by an insurance company that paid a claim on it.
-The criteria for determining when a salvage title is issued differ considerably by each state, province or territory.
-Bidders should research the viability of each type of title document for their intended use of the lot prior to bidding because each state issues a wide variety of different ownership documents and each document carries with it certain ownership rights and certain restrictions or burdens.
+The criteria for determining when a salvage title is issued differ considerably by each state, province, or territory.
+Bidders should research the viability of each type of the title documents prior to bidding because each state issues a wide variety of different ownership documents and each document carries certain ownership rights and restrictions or burdens with it.

 When a lot is advertised as “Bill of Sale”, you will receive just that – a bill of sale.
 There is no title available.
-In most cases, these lots are for export, parts or scrap only.
+In most cases, these lots are for parts or scrap only.

-Are you curious to learn the history of the vehicle you intend to bid on? run a vehicle history report at www.clearvin.com.
-A vehicle history report is a detailed document that provides information about the history of a particular car, boat, truck or RV.
+Are you curious to learn the history of the vehicle you intend to bid on?
+Run a vehicle history report through www.clearvin.com.
+A vehicle history report is a detailed document that provides information about the history of a particular car, boat, truck or an RV.

-Now that you are familiar with the ownership types head on over to www.autobidmaster.com and find the vehicle of your choice, run a vehicle history report and obtain a shipping quote to the destination of your choice.
+Now that you are familiar with the ownership types head on over to www.autobidmaster.com and find the vehicle to your liking, run a vehicle history report, and obtain a shipping quote to the destination of your choice.
 Our site is easy to navigate and all of the information you need is located on the same lot listing page.